jorenvanhee/togglerone/README.md

 [![Travis](https://img.shields.io/travis/jorenvanhee/togglerone.svg)](https://travis-ci.org/jorenvanhee/togglerone)
 [![npm](https://img.shields.io/npm/v/togglerone.svg)](https://www.npmjs.com/package/togglerone)

-Toggles one or more classes on an element by clicking on a button (and more).
+Toggle one or more classes on an element by clicking on a button (and more).

 ## Features ✅